 In January 2015 Jamie realised that his life was never going to be the same, He concluded that even if he woke up perfectly able-bodied he would never be the man who went to bed on the 6th January 2014.

-After holding a small funeral for his able boddied verstion of himself Jamie decided he needed to fine out who he now was and what he was ne capable of.
+After holding a small funeral for his able-bodied version of himself Jamie decided he needed to find out who he now was and what he was now capable of.
 Challenge 2015 was born.
 12 challenges one every month for twelve months.

 March – Clay Pigeon Shooting: Jamie has used a gun before both in the arm and on a shotgun range, but never in a chair.

 May – Carten100: Back in a hand-cycle only this time 100 miles from Cardiff to Tenby.
-13 hour of gruelling road cycling using only hand power.
+13 hours of grueling road cycling using only hand power.

-July – Rowing Down The River Wye: somewhat easier challenge to his last few but still very taxing with limited core control.
+July – Rowing Down The River Wye: somewhat easier challenge than his last few but still very taxing with limited core control.

 September – Zip Line: Something ticked off Jamie’s Bucket list.
-The challenge was getting into the sling, but with some upper body strength and ingenuity no challenge is to big.
+The challenge was getting into the sling, but with some upper body strength and ingenuity, no challenge is too big.

-November – Getting On A Aeroplane: Now easy challenge in a wheelchair, Jamie had been dreading it from the word go.
-However, with a bit of trust in those around him it was soon achieved.
+November – Getting On A Aeroplane: Now an easy challenge in a wheelchair, Jamie had been dreading it from the word go.
+However, with a bit of trust in those around him, it was soon achieved.

-Every challenge came with its massive up’s and horrendous down’s.
-However Jamie learned valuable lessons about his abilities and vulnerabilities.
-Jamie also learned that at time we all fail.
+Every challenge came with its massive ups and horrendous downs.
+However, Jamie learned valuable lessons about his abilities and vulnerabilities.
+Jamie also learned that at times we all fail.
 That is a fact of life.
 We all fall over from time to time.
 This is also a fact of life.